rmgmachado/lmdbpp/README.md

 ### lmdb::transaction_t class
 mdbpp lmdb::transaction_t class wraps all the LMDB transaction operations. lmdb::transaction_t prevents copying, but a move constructor and move operator are provided to transfer ownwership of a transaction handle.
 Transactions may be read-write or read-only.
 A transaction must only be used by one thread at a time.
 Transactions are always required, even for read-only access.
 The transaction provides a consistent view of the data. transaction_t desctructor will automatically invoke a transaction_t::abort() if a transaction is still active at the time the transaction object is being destroyed.

+To actually get anything done, a transaction must be committed using transaction_t::commit().
+Alternatively, all of a transaction's operations can be discarded using transaction_t::abort().

+In a read-only transaction, any cursors will not automatically be freed.
+In a read-write transaction, all cursors will be freed and must not be used again.
+For read-only transactions, obviously there is nothing to commit to storage.
+The transaction still must eventually be aborted to close any database handle(s) opened in it, or committed to keep the database handles around for reuse in new transactions.
+In addition, as long as a transaction is open, a consistent view of the database is kept alive, which requires storage.
+A read-only transaction that no longer requires this consistent view should be terminated (committed or aborted) when the view is no longer needed.

+There can be multiple simultaneously active read-only transactions but only one that can write.
+Once a single read-write transaction is opened, all further attempts to begin one will block until the first one is committed or aborted.
+This has no effect on read-only transactions, however, and they may continue to be opened at any time.

 #### transaction_t() constructor
 Create a transaction_t object.
 ```C++